ChrisSensebe/light-bridge-controller/README.md

-# control and schedule tasks on philips hue bridge
+# nodejs server to control and schedule tasks on philips hue bridge